gidztech/jest-puppeteer-docker/README.md

 await page.goto("http://host.docker.internal:3000/my-page");
 ```

-If for any reason this doesn't work for you, please [create an issue](https://github.com/gidztech/jest-puppeteer-docker/issues/new).
+If for any reason this doesn't work for you, check the [Troubleshooting](https://github.com/gidztech/jest-puppeteer-docker/blob/master/README.md#troubleshooting) section, or [create an issue](https://github.com/gidztech/jest-puppeteer-docker/issues/new).

 ## Visual Regression Testing